vorpalnet/blade/retired/fsmar2/README.md

 #How does it work?

 FSMAR is not a WebLogic deployment — it's a fat JAR that lives in the OCCAS domain's `approuter/` directory and is activated via the OCCAS admin console.
-See the **FSMAR install walkthrough** in [DEPLOYMENT.md](../../DEPLOYMENT.md#fsmar-install-walkthrough) for the full procedure.
+See the **FSMAR install walkthrough** in [DEPLOYING.md](../../DEPLOYING.md#fsmar-install-walkthrough) for the full procedure.

-For automated installs, use `./deploy.sh <env> fsmar` from the repository root, which copies `fsmar.jar` to the configured `approuter.dir` (locally or over SSH).
+To install a hand-built jar, run `./deploy.sh <env> retired/fsmar2/target/vorpal-blade-library-fsmar2.jar --approuter` from the repository root.
+It copies the jar into the profile's `approuter.dir` on the host where you run it.

 On first startup, FSMAR writes a sample config into the OCCAS `_samples` directory alongside samples from every other BLADE app.
 Copy it into place, rename, and edit — the JSON syntax is documented in the tutorial below.